couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 If you choose manual failover to manage your cluster you need to monitor the cluster and identify when an issue occurs.
 If an issues does occur you then trigger a manual failover and rebalance operation.
-Although it requires more monitoring and manual intervention, there is a possibility that your cluster and data access may still degrade before you initiate failover and rebalance.
+This approach requires more monitoring and manual intervention, there is also still a possibility that your cluster and data access may still degrade before you initiate failover and rebalance.

 In the following sections the two alternatives and their issues are described in more detail.